 - ¼ cup butter

-- 1 tablespoon orange rind
+- 1 tablespoon orange zest

 Pecan Cream Cheese Frosting Ingredients

-- 12 oz. cream cheese softened
+- 12 oz. cream cheese ,softened

 - 1 tablespoon vanilla extract